Resolving Workplace Issues

 Find out what you can do about workplace bullying >>

 Resolution pathways for workplace issues

 There are a number of ways, both informal and formal, in which a workplace issue may be resolved.
 Wherever it is possible and safe, you should first attempt to resolve the complaint informally at the local and the lowest possible level, prior to lodging a formal complaint.
 Learn more about options for addressing a workplace issue including Alternative Dispute Resolution mechanisms and formal complaints.

 Where can I get advice on a workplace issue?

 ACU supervisors who need advice on workplace issues should call the HR Advisory Service on ext 4222.

 Staff members may wish to speak to appropriate

 University officers, or to the Employment Relations – Staff Support Officer, for advice on the resolution pathways available and the outcomes that can be reasonably expected from the various pathways.
 See a list of University officers who can help you >>

 ACU has contracted with AccessEAP to provide free professional confidential counselling to staff members and their immediate family members.
-This can be particularly helpful for staff members involved in a workplace grievance or bullying issue.
+This can be particularly helpful for staff members involved in a workplace complaint or bullying issue.

 Other resources are available to support you >>